-There is nothing like mangoes when they are in season in Hawaii.
+When this is in season, mangoes grown in Hawaii are oh so delicious and sweet and definitely worth trying when you visit the islands.
 When the trees are loaded with mangoes, it’s a great time to start asking your friends if you can pick some or find some of the wild trees in secret spots that give the juiciest mangoes all for the taking.

 Surprisingly mangoes in East Hawaii are not as successfully grown compared to the west side of the island which has perfect sunny weather unlike the wetter side of the island.
 The dry west side fosters larger, delicious fruit and better volumes for sale at various markets.
 Mango season usually starts seeing fruits at the farmers markets or local fruit stand from June until October timeframe with the peak occurring towards the earlier part of the season.

 Some interesting mango trivia for you to ponder:

 With over 60 different varieties grown on the islands, it’s a favorite tropical fruit to eat when there’s a lot of places to purchase or even harvest the mangoes yourself.

 From its first flowering to maturity it takes over four to five months to full maturity and only one percent of the fruit ever make it to full maturity.

 The mango is known as the ‘king’ of fruit and its name came from the Tamil word ‘mangkay’ which the Portuguese traders then adopted to the word ‘manga’

 Did you know that fresh mangoes are eaten every day all around the world than any other fruit?

 The mango is a member of the Anachardiaceae family which include plant relatives including the cashew, pistachio, Jamaica plum, and the very toxic poison ivy and poison oak.
 The sap from mangoes create different irritating to toxic reactions to many people.